-The State has authorized the County to continue to impose the $4\frac{1}{4}\%$ local sales tax from November 30, 2020 until November 30, 2023, which the County expects to implement by local law in August 2020.
+The State has authorized the County to continue to impose the $4\frac{1}{4}$ local sales tax from November 30, 2020 until November 30, 2023, which the County has implemented by local law.
+If such provisions are not renewed, the existing 3% base rate will be in effect.
 The State has, in the past, enacted amendments to the State Tax Law to exempt specified goods and services from the imposition of sales taxes, or to reduce the rate of such taxes on such goods and services.
 There can be no assurance that future proposals will not result in additional exemptions or reductions.